 - What exams she must endure

-A pregnant woman seeking to make the best choice for her body and her baby is quite literally treated like a weapon-wielding criminal.
+A person seeking to make the best choice for her body and her baby is quite literally treated like a weapon-wielding criminal.
 Her very own body, the purported weapon to be used against her baby.
 She is deemed dangerous enough to place in custody so that she is rendered incapable of “harming” anyone.
 And she is then forced to be strapped down and splayed open on the slab as punishment.

 Terrorize her sense of safety